 And they can probably tell us about how joyous they were upon realizing successful vaccines were developed so their grandchildren and great-grandchildren would now be safe from these horrifying, often-life-threatening diseases that stole far too many childhoods in their lifetime.

 Yet, here we are.
-Despite the complete eradication of so many highly contagious and infectious diseases in this very modern nation of ours, we have a governor declaring a public health emergency due to a measles outbreak in Washington.
+Despite the complete eradication of so many highly contagious and infectious diseases in this very modern nation of ours, we have a widespread measles outbreak, the greatest number of cases reported in the U.S. since measles was eliminated.

 The measles was basically gone, people.
 Gone.
 After the measles vaccine was first introduced in the 1960s, it took about 40 years of wide-spread use to nearly eliminate it from our country.
 Until now.